Custom Policies

 A policy will be evaluated when

-• When policy changed. we'll execute the policy once you modify the policy content.
+• When policy is changed, we'll execute the policy once you modify the policy content.

 License